 Just be sure to check with each location before venturing out as hours may change.

 For even more ideas check out CTvisit.com where you can search by type of activity under the DO navigation tab, or browse articles full of ideas under the IDEAS tab.

 1. Try snowshoeing.
 Rent snowshoes from Housatonic River Outfitters and hit the Appalachian Trail and Mohawk State Forest.
 At Winding Trails in Farmington, you can rent snowshoes, skate skis, and cross-country skis.

 2. Take a hike.
 Don’t let the cold keep you from getting your steps in.
 Warm up your muscles on any one of Connecticut’s hiking trails.

 4. Take in downhill thrills.
-Pack up your skis, snowboards and tubes for some downhill fun at Mohawk Mountain Ski Area in Cornwall, Mount Southington Ski Area in Southington, Powder Ridge Mountain Park & Resort in Middlefield, or Ski Sundown in New Hartford.
+Pack up your skis, snowboards, and tubes for some downhill fun at Mohawk Mountain Ski Area in Cornwall, Mount Southington Ski Area in Southington, Ski Sundown in New Hartford, or Powder Ridge Mountain Park & Resort in Middlefield.

 5. Stride cross-country.
 Swap the downhill runs for a peaceful glide through nature when cross-country skiing at James Goodwin State Forest in Hampton and White Memorial Conservation Center Museum in Litchfield.